 This one goes hand in hand with our last one.
 Did this guy normally text you nonstop and has now gone silent?
 Or does he wait days to respond?
 Something is off.

 At the beginning of a relationship, it may make sense to be a bit more communicative.
-Sparks have flown, things are new and exciting.
+Sparks have flown, and things are new and exciting.
 Often, as the relationship continues and you feel more secure with each other, the messaging may calm down or fall into a routine.

 That’s normal.
 It’s not normal to be exchanging messages with a new guy and have him stop responding mid-conversation.

 Maybe he’s not a big texter but had previously sent you “quality” messages every couple of days.
 Did those change to one-word texts?
 Again, something is up here.